ably/sdk-api-reference/descriptions.md

 ## class Push

+The `Push` object enables registering and deregistering a device for push notifications.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|
 | admin: PushAdmin ||| RSH1 | The [`PushAdmin`]{@link} object associated with the device. |